mendix/docs/content/ats/howtos/custom-action-helpful-resources.md

 | [jQuery Injector](https://chrome.google.com/webstore/detail/jquery-injector/ekkjohcjbjcjjifokpingdbdlfekjcgi) | This is a third-party extension for the Chrome brower.
 It enables you to inject jQuery into the page.
 Some pages don’t have jQuery or something goes wrong while loading.  |

 {{% alert type="info" %}}
-To get the ATS Helper and the ATS Recorder click on the information icon in ATS.
+To get the ATS Helper and the ATS Recorder, click the information icon in ATS.
 {{% /alert %}}